frank1738/portfolio/README.md

 # My portfolio

 This is my portfolio website to showcase what I'm working on currently.
-It si responsive for both small,medium and large screens.
+It is responsive to small,medium and large screens.

 ## Built With